matthewschallenkamp/Red-Team-Code/open_kattis/dominos/dominos.md

 First build a directed graph with dominos as nodes, and edges representing dominos knocking over other dominos.

-Defind a Strongly Connected Component (SCC) as a set of nodes S with this
+Define a Strongly Connected Component (SCC) as a set of nodes S with this
 property: for each node s[i] in S, you can get to each other node s[j] in S by traversing a path of edges.